 The plastic treaty will be a great milestone for all of us.
 However, the emphasis should be on a game-changing infrastructure that will prevent plastic from ever reaching the ocean in the first place, rather than on recyclable or reusable choices.

-Intergovernmental Negotiating Committee (INC2) held its second session in order to create global, legally binding agreement on plastic pollution, including the marine environment At the headquarters of the United Nations Educational, Scientific and Cultural Organization (UNESCO), in Paris, France, from May 29 to June 2, 2023.
+Intergovernmental Negotiating Committee (INC2) held its second session in order to create a global, legally binding agreement on plastic pollution, including the marine environment At the headquarters of the United Nations Educational, Scientific and Cultural Organization (UNESCO), in Paris, France, from May 29 to June 2, 2023.

-With the drafting of “zero draft” of the new treaty for review at INC-3, Plastic INC-2 concluded by laying out schedule for the period between sessions leading up to INC-3.
-Setting aside day to talk about the synthesis report of elements that were not considered at INC-2 before the conference.
+With the drafting of a “zero draft” of the new treaty for review at INC-3, Plastic INC-2 concluded by laying out a schedule for the period between sessions leading up to INC-3.
+Setting aside a day to talk about the synthesis report of elements that were not considered at INC-2 before the conference.

 Delegates at the second encounter of the Intergovernmental Negotiating Committee (INC-2) to develop an international legally binding instrument (ILBI) about plastic pollution, including in the marine environment, gathered at the UN Educational, Scientific and Cultural Organization (UNESCO) headquarters in Paris, France.
 Two contact groups were held throughout the day and night, and they discussed objectives and obligations, measures of implementation (MoI), implementation measures, and other matters.
 Group 1, headed by Gwendalyn Kingtaro Sisior (Palau) and Axel Borchmann (Germany), examined the aims and substantial commitments of the ILBI’s future.
 The group gave their first impressions and put their emphasis on the 12 potential duties regarding options, such as: